My Gresham service requests anytime, anywhere. Fix a pothole, remove graffiti, report a broken streetlight and more.

 For information about summer roadwork projects in Gresham, contact Amber Messenger at 503-618-2963 or

-Roads have a life span, and the life cycle of a road is affected by many factors, including weather, traffic volume and the maintenance efforts that go into preserving the road as long as possible.
+, and the life cycle of a road is affected by many factors, including weather, traffic volume and the maintenance efforts that go into preserving the road as long as possible.
 As roads deteriorate, they become more difficult and expensive to repair.
 When a road reaches the end of its life – when surface damage becomes so severe that the road bed is destroyed – it becomes necessary to replace the road, which costs up to $120 per square yard.

 Hot tar is poured into or above a crack in the pavement to prevent water from entering the base layer.